AceMouty/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+  `Sessions` allow for a user to leave our site then come back and stay logged in if the session time is still valid.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  `Bcrypt` will hash and salt a password for us, this will scramble a password to be non human readable.

 - [ ] What does bcrypt do to slow down attackers?

+  Since bcrypt hashes and salts a password it makes it harder to crack a passwrod because of the hashing.
+The stronger the password the harder it is to crack.

 - [ ] What are the three parts of the JSON Web Token?

+  The three parts to a JWT are...

+  - Header
+  - Payload
+  - Verify Signature

 ## Minimum Viable Product